cenh/Wikipedia-Heavy-Hitters/README.md

 # Wikipedia-Heavy-Hitters
 This repository contains the code solving the problem of finding the most common words used in the 25 top-level categories.
+The detailed description of the project can be read in the [final paper](./CTDS___Heavy_Hitters_Words.pdf).

 ## Table of Contents
 - [Introduction](#introduction)